 The impact of sexual harassment on society is also serious.
 It makes people scared of each other, it keeps women out of the public sphere, and it is destroying traditional Egyptian values of respect and dignity.

-Harassment is not related to sexuality.
+Sexual harassment has nothing to do with attraction.
 It is a form of violence and it is related to power, dominance, frustration, and bullying.

 ‘Sexual harassment is the only way for youth to meet and interact’

 Sexual harassment should never be confused with consensual, respectful social interaction.
 We all know how to reach out to others in a polite way, so harassing behavior is never an excuse for ‘trying to get contact’ or to ‘get to know someone.’